Statewide Health Improvement Initiatives:

 Physical activity helps people live longer, healthier lives.
 Find out what you can do to increase physical activity opportunities for yourself and your community.

 More kids walking and biking to school is good for kid’s health, schools, communities and learning.
 The MDH Safe Routes to School program can connect you to resources and technical assistance for your school.

 Children consume 20 to 50 percent of their daily calories during the school day, giving school staff a unique opportunity to encourage healthy eating habits.
 Great Trays provides ideas, tools and resources to maximize the quality of school meals for Minnesota kids.

-Tobacco Prevention & Control offers resources such as reports detailing the effects of tobacco use, educational materials, and guidance on community-based tobacco prevention programs.
+Tobacco Prevention and Control offers resources such as reports detailing the effects of tobacco use, educational materials and guidance on community-based tobacco prevention programs.